networkop/networkop.github.io/content/post/2021-05-cumulus-ignite.md

 1. In order to gracefully introduce ignite, containerlab's code had to be refactored to support multiple container runtimes [[DONE](https://github.com/srl-labs/containerlab/pull/416)]
 2. In order to support custom interface naming, containerlab had to control the assignment of interface MAC addresses [[DONE](https://github.com/srl-labs/containerlab/pull/422)]
-3. Ignite needed to be extended to support multiple interfaces and stitch them with tc redirect [[PR in progress](https://github.com/weaveworks/ignite/pull/836)]
+3. Ignite needed to be extended to support multiple interfaces and stitch them with tc redirect [[PR is merged](https://github.com/weaveworks/ignite/pull/836)]
-4. A new `ignite` runtime needs to be added to containerlab [[WIP](https://github.com/networkop/containerlab/tree/ignite)]
+4. A new `ignite` runtime needs to be added to containerlab [[DONE](https://containerlab.srlinux.dev/rn/0.15/)]

 One obvious question could be -- is any of this worth the effort?
 Personally, I had learned so much in the process that my ROI has made it well worth it.
 For others, I have tried to summarise some of the main reasons why anyone would use containerised Firecracker VMs vs traditional qemu-based VMs in the table below: